-20 December 2013 — In the first US retrospective of the work of Émilie Charmy (1878-1974), organized by the Fralin Museum at the University of Virginia, visitors will have the opportunity to rediscover this distinctive and provocative artist, one of the most original female voices of modern art in Paris during the first half of the 20th century.
-Twenty-five paintings—the majority of which have never appeared in the US—will present Charmy, an exhibitor at the legendary 1913 Armory Show, in a new light.
+In the first US retrospective of the work of Émilie Charmy (1878-1974), organized by the Fralin Museum at the University of Virginia, visitors have an opportunity to rediscover this distinctive and provocative artist, one of the most original female voices of modern art in Paris during the first half of the 20th century.
+Featuring 25 paintings—the majority of which have never appeared in the US—the exhibition presents Charmy, an exhibitor at the legendary 1913 Armory Show, in a new light.
 Her painting engaged with major artistic currents, from impressionism and post-impressionism to fauvism, before World War I, and she pursued an expressive, modernist naturalism thereafter.
-The exhibition will be on view from 27 February through 17 May 2014, with an open house and public gallery talk on 1 March 2014 at 1:00 p.m.

 From the very beginning of her career, Charmy was defined according to the notion of the femme-peintre, a term whose currency in the early 20th century signaled a relative expansion in the visibility of female artists among dealers, collectors, and critics interested in modern French art.
 What made Charmy’s art distinctive and provocative in its own time was that it seemed to elude simple gendered expectations.
 The critics were unanimous in finding virile qualities in her expressive, physical, rough style, but surely they were also reacting to her handling of subject matter, particularly in the nudes, some of which developed a remarkably frank and complex presentation of sexuality.